nebari-dev/nebari-docs/docs/docs/faq.md

 flit install -s
 ```

 It's important to note that packages installed this way aren't available to the Dask workers.
-See our [Dask tutorial](tutorials/using_dask.md) for more information.
+See our [Dask tutorial][dask-tutorial] for more information.

 ## Can I modify the `.bashrc` file on Nebari?